markagold1/LFSR-LAB/README.md

 * ssgm_jump() -Fast forward/backward Galois state propagation
 * jump2mask() - Convert a sequence jump to a Fibonacci mask
 * msrg_jump2mask() - Convert a sequence jump to a Galois mask
+# Compatibility
+* Python code compatible with Python 2.7 and >= 3.6
+* MATLAB code compatible with MATLAB version 8 (R2012b) or newer
+* MATLAB code also compatible with GNU Octave version 4.0.0 or newer
+* C++ code compatible with C++11 or newer

 > Written with [StackEdit](https://stackedit.io/).